Best weightlifting belt under 100: Our top picks for squats, deadlifts, and more

 That said, we feel owning a good weightlifting belt can be key if you're trying to achieve new personal bests due to the additional support they provide, particularly when performing some of the best back and shoulder exercises around.

 This is supported by a study by Fong et al. who demonstrated that participants' time to complete a deadlift, along with their form, improved wearing whilst wearing a weightlifting belt and straps.
+Therefore, to help your progress in the gym, we'd definitely recommend owning your own weightlifting belt and packing it for every session.

 Best weightlifting belt under 100

-Best leather weightlifting belt under 100 - Iron Bull Strength Weightlifting Belt
+- Iron Bull Strength Weightlifting Belt

-Best weightlifting belt under 100 Iron Bull Strength product image of a green belt.
+Best leather weightlifting belt under 100

 Being made from competition-approved 10mm thick leather, this belt will likely deliver a ton of support to your lower back whilst also being incredibly durable at the same time.